-Ever stopped to ponder how your juicy office gossip or critical business plans zip safely through emails without landing in some sneaky hacker’s lap?
+Ever stopped to ponder how your juicy office gossip or critical business-plans zip safely through emails without landing in some sneaky hacker’s lap?
 Or why some emails find their cozy nook in your inbox while others are banished to the shadowy depths of the spam folder?
-It’s all thanks to the guardians of email security: protocols that ensure only the good stuff gets through and keeps the baddies at bay.
+It’s all thanks to the guardians of email security: protocols that ensure only the good stuff gets through and keep the baddies at bay.

 In this article, we’ll unwrap the mysteries of email security by breaking down three heavyweight champions in the arena: DMARC, SPF, and DKIM.
 These aren’t just fancy acronyms; they’re the backbone of securing our emails.
 They ensure that the emails you send and receive are legitimate and haven’t been tampered with, kind of like making sure every email wears a badge of authenticity.
 So, whether you’re a tech newbie or just looking to refresh your digital knowledge, stick with me.
 We’re going to make sense of these critical tools in the simplest way possible.
 Ready?
 Let’s get the show on the road!